promsoft/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

-There is the mean total number of steps taken per day: 10765.64.
+The mean total number of steps taken per day is 10765.64.
-There is the median total number of steps taken per day:    10762.
+The median total number of steps taken per day is    10762.

-What is the impact of imputing missing data on the estimates of the total daily number of steps?